cloudcity/deathstare/README.md

 ## Rationale

-The reason we created Deathstare is because when we went looking for custom DDOS tools, they all provided a way to hammer on a web site with lots of GET requests.
-However, our intended target was not a web site, but a JSON REST API.
+The reason we created Deathstare is that when we went looking for custom DDOS tools, we found that they all provided a way to hammer on a web site with lots of GET requests.
+However, our intended target was not a web site, but a web-based API.

 To this end, we built a set of tools that allowed us to create detailed, application-specific performance test suites that can be scaled up to a